otrv4/otrv4/otrv4.md

 The OTRv4 state machine will also need to know the mode in which is working on when initialized.
-It will also need to take this mode into account every time it makes a decision aound how to transition from every state.
+It will also need to take this mode into account every time it makes a decision around how to transition from every state.

 ## Notation and Parameters